Run (Indian TV series)

 Run is a 2019–20 Tamil-language thriller drama series directed by K. Rajeev Prasad is a remake of Turkish Serial “Black Money love” on Sun TV.
 It stars Krishna Raghunandan and Sharanya Turadi Sundarraj (later replaced by Chaya Singh).
 It premiered on 5 August 2019 and ended on 31 March 2020 for 197 episodes due to the coronavirus pandemic.
-This serial is retelecasting from 9 September 2024 onwards at 09:30PM on Kalaignar TV.

 Synopsis

 Run is a thriller drama on Sun TV.
 The story is about Shakthi (Krishna Raghunandan), faces enemies in his life.

 Divya (Sharanya Turadi / Chaya Singh) returns from her abroad education and takes up the rein of her father's nursing home.
 She adores her father and is devastated to find him in a financial crisis.
 Shakthi (Krishna Raghunandan), an employee of an automobile company lives with his sister's family, who mean the world to him.
 He is engaged to Caroline (Navya Swamy), the love of his life.
 Unfortunately, Divya's father (Nizhalagal Ravi) and Sakthi (Krishna Raghunandan)'s fiancée go missing on the same day and later found dead.
 Watch how Divya (Sharanya Turadi / Chaya Singh)and Shakthi (Krishna Raghunandan)'s common motive and probe to unravel the mysterious deaths, bring their hearts closer.
 Divya (Sharanya Turadi / Chaya Singh), a hard-working and smart woman from a rich family, realises that her father is facing problems.
 A series of events leads her to Shakthi (Krishna Raghunandan), who is straightforward and despises affluent people.